GX-XinGao/GRA/README.md

 If you find our code, model, or data are useful, please kindly cite our [paper](https://arxiv.org/pdf/2504.12322):
 ```
 @misc{gao2025strategiccoordinationframeworksmall,
-      title={A Strategic Coordination Framework of Small LLMs Matches Large LLMs in Data Synthesis},
+      title={A Strategic Coordination Framework of Small LMs Matches Large LMs in Data Synthesis},
       author={Xin Gao and Qizhi Pei and Zinan Tang and Yu Li and Honglin Lin and Jiang Wu and Conghui He and Lijun Wu},
       year={2025},
       eprint={2504.12322},